Config as Code (opslevel.yml)

 provider | true | The git provider where your repository is stored. |

-display_name | false | The repository name displayed on the service page. |
+display_name | false | The repository name displayed on the component page. |

 path | false | The path repository containing the opslevel.yml and where repository checks are applied.
-This is useful in monorepo situations where multiple services are contained in one repository. |
+This is useful in monorepo situations where multiple components are contained in one repository. |

 Dependencies